 The row has been edited.

 Incorrect value was entered into a cell.
-You must either fix the value or press the ESCAPE key to cancel changes made to the cell.
+You must either fix the value or press ESCAPE to cancel the changes made to the cell.